 - 6 ply plywood.

 - 1 x 3mm BR Grade Birch Laser Plywood, 600mm x 400mm sheet.

 - Width: 400mm.

 - Height: 3mm.

 The manufacturing tolerance for the thickness of plywood sheets are the stated thickness +/-10%.
 This means a 3mm plywood sheet could be between 2.7mm and 3.3mm in thickness.

 - As wood is a natural product there is often a bow or crook to plywood, and in some cases a twist.
 We have measured curvature as much as a 30mm rise between the flat center of the plywood and the corner, therefore if using on a laser cutter these sheets should be strapped/taped to the laser bed before cutting.

-- Some sheets of this product may have a material origin ink stamp in one corner, this is circular and approx. 30mm in size.
+- Some sheets of this product may have a material origin ink stamp.
 As sheets are stored stacked there can be some transfer of the ink from one sheet to another and as a result the ink mark may appear on both sides.
 If required the mark can be quickly removed with fine sandpaper.

-- On all Perspex, acrylics, veneers, Styrofoam, polypropylene, plywood and MDF sheet orders (excluding A4 size) there is a flat delivery charge of £6.50 per order (most UK locations).
+- On all Perspex, acrylics, veneers, Styrofoam, polypropylene, plywood, wooden boxes, HIPS and MDF sheet orders (except A4/300mm x 200mm size) there is a flat delivery charge of £6.50 per order (most UK locations).